 OBGYN in Chicago and near Schererville, IN explains causes and treatment for uterine fibroids

-With offices in Chicago and Glenview, the OBGYN team at Northwestern Women’s Health Associates offers comprehensive feminine health care to patients from Chicago to Northwest Indiana and the surrounding areas.
+With an office in the heart of Chicago’s Streeterville neighborhood, the OBGYN team at Northwestern Women’s Health Associates offers comprehensive feminine health care to patients in and around Chicagoland, Northwest Indiana and the surrounding areas.
 Our practice proudly offers complete care including the use of minimally invasive surgery for uterine fibroids.
 Our Northwestern OBGYN team explains fibroids causes and treatment.

 Also known as leiomyomas or myomas, uterine fibroids are growths on the uterus that may appear during a woman’s reproductive years.
 They are not associated with an increased risk of cancer and usually do not develop into cancer.
 Fibroids may appear on the inside, outside, or along the uterine wall.
 They range in size from barely visible seedlings to large masses that change the shape of the uterus.
 Patients may have a single fibroid or multiple.
 Although they generally do not cause problems, for some patients, fibroids may cause abdominal cramping or fullness, heavy periods, and low back pain.

 Although the exact cause of uterine fibroids may not be known, research points to certain factors.